ansible/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

 Each test case should generally follow this pattern:

-* setup —> test —> assert —> test again (idempotent) —> assert —> teardown (if needed) -> done.
+* setup —> test —> assert —> test again (for idempotency) —> assert —> tear down (if needed) -> done.
 This keeps test playbooks from becoming monolithic and difficult to troubleshoot.
 * Include a name for each task that is not an assertion.
-You can add names to assertions too, but it is easier to identify the broken task within a failed test if you add a name for each task.
+You can add names to assertions as well, but it is easier to identify the broken task within a failed test if you add a name for each task.
 * Files containing test cases must end in ``.yaml``

 Implementation